New indie stores are moving north to Greenpoint, Brooklyn

 Tue Mar 18 2014

-This Williamsburg staple (it opened in 1997) officially left for Greenpoint last week.
+This Williamsburg staple (it opened in 1997) officially left for Greenpoint in the spring of 2014.
 The store’s landlord didn’t renew its lease.
 “We are told that Vice magazine is taking over,” Beacon’s Closet founder Carrie Peterson says.
 “The neighborhood has grown at astronomical rates.”
 Luckily the rent rates are friendlier—for now—in Greenpoint, which is nice considering this new outpost is only six-and-half blocks away from its old spot.
 Expect the same vibe and budget-friendly prices on vintage goods that Beacon’s is known for.
 “Everything else is going to be the same, just slightly less abused,” Peterson explains.

-The owners of Greenpoint boutique Wolves Within opened this new shop in the ’hood a couple of weeks ago.
+The owners of Greenpoint boutique Wolves Within opened this new shop in the ’hood a in early 2014.
 While the focus of their first store is apparel, this new one features housewares.
 The collection will change with the season, but the one constant will be an emphasis on items mostly made in Brooklyn.
 Currently, the boutique is all about tabletop items.

-This Nordic coffeeshop-boutique recently made headlines, thanks to its pricey latte ($7, one of the most expensive in the city).
+This Nordic coffeeshop-boutique made headlines in early 2014, thanks to its pricey latte ($7, one of the most expensive in the city).
 But we’d rather check out the Scandinavian home goods.
 The minimalist store is stocked with blankets made from Icelandic sheep’s wool ($360), wood-and-ceramic teacups by Tonfisk of Finland (two for $55), and items from Marimekko, Muuto and more.

 - 688 Manhattan Ave between Nassau and Norman Aves